-- questionnaires - analysing behaviour, exclusions, attendance - using diagnostic tools such as Leuven scales; Boxall Profile; to identify those who might need support - clear procedures for reporting concerns about children or staff - termly Pupil Progress Review meetings - staff appraisals - regular meetings for staff to raise concerns. - gathering information about children from a previous school at transfer.
+- questionnaires - analysing behaviour, exclusions, attendance and tracking of pupil feelings, monitoring the daily check ins of children using their Class Blob Trees. - using diagnostic tools such as RCADs and SDQs; Boxall Profile; to identify those who might need support

+- clear procedures for reporting concerns about children or staff - termly Pupil Progress Review meetings (updating barriers to learning which includes SEMH needs) - staff appraisals - regular meetings for staff to raise concerns with SENCo. - gathering information about children from a previous school at transfer.

-All staff at will receive regular CPD so that they are well informed and are able to identify and act upon the signs of possible mental health issues in children and adults.
+All staff will receive regular CPD, so that they are well informed and are able to identify and act upon the signs of possible mental health issues in children and adults.
+Staff also have the opportunity to contact our named Mental Health Practitioner to discuss any concerns they might have.